AnikaErceg/select-slider/notes.md

 - color configuration

-Allow color configuration with css styles through props
+can be achieved with overwriting css

 - message configuration